hax0-r/Fiverr_jira/README.md

 # Todo List

-This repository contains a simple todo list application.
+This repository contains a todo list application.

 ## Cloning the Repository